 Term Definition/Description Encorp Not for profit organization that administers collection programs for EPR materials such as beverage containers and e-waste.
 Environmental Management Environmental legislation for the Province of British Columbia Act (EMA) EPR Extended Producer Responsibility Extended Producer An environmental policy approach in which a producer's responsibility (physical and/or financial) for a Responsibility (EPR) product is extended to the post-consumer stage of a product's life cycle.
-There are two key features of EPR policy: (1) the shifting of responsibility (physically and/or economically, fully or partially) upstream to the producer and away from local governments, and (2) to provide incentives to producers to take Fines Cigarette butts bottle cans bits and pieces etc FTF Full Time Equivalent that has relevance to staff requirements Glass Beverage containers (deposit and non-deposit bearing containers) Glass food containers (lars) Non-container glass (broken glass, picture frames etc) Green Waste Green vegetative materials such as grass clippings, leaves, branches and plant materials.
-GHG Greenhouse Gas Greenhouse Gas Is a gas in an atmosphere that absorbs and emits radiation within the thermal infrared range.
-This process is the fundamental cause of the greenhouse effect.
-GRIPS Garbage and Recycling in Pender Society Gypsum Drywall ннพ Household Hazardous Waste Includes items covered by stewardship programs (such as CFLs, paint, solvents, used oil and containers, batteries) and items not covered by stewardship programs.
-ICI waste waste generated by institutions (such as schools), commercial establishments (such as stores, Inert Waste Dirt. rocks, ash The final disposal location of solid waste that operates by placing discards in a controlled fashion intended Landini to be permanent.
+There are two key features of EPR policy: (1) the shifting of responsibility (physically and/or economically, fully or partially) upstream to the producer and away from local governments, and (2) to provide incentives to producers to take environmental considerations into the design of the product.
+Fines Cigarette butts, bottle caps, bits and pieces, etc. FTE Full Time Equivalent that has relevance to staff requirements Glass Beverage containers (deposit and non-deposit bearing containers) Glass food containers (jars) O Non-container glass (broken glass, picture frames etc) Green Waste Green vegetative materials such as grass clippings, leaves, branches and plant materials.
+GHG Creenhause Coe Greenhouse Gas Greenhouse Gas Is a gas in an atmosphere that absorbs and emits radiation within the thermal infrared range.
+This process is the fundamental cause of the greenbouse effect GRIPS is the fundamental cause of the greenhouse effect.
+Garbage and Recycling in Pender Society Drywall Gypsum HHW Household Hazardous Waste nnvv Household hazardous waste Includes items covered by stewardship programs (such as CFLs, paint, solvents, used oil and containers, batteries) and items not covered by stewardship programs.
+ICI waste Waste generated by institutions (such as schools), commercial establishments (such as stores, restaurants) and industrial establishments (light manufacturing).
+Inert Waste Dirt, rocks, ash Landfill The final disposal location of solid waste that operates by placing discards in a controlled fashion intended to be permanent.
 Leachate Liquid (which may be partly produced by decomposition of organic matter) that has seeped through a landfill or a compost pile and has accumulated bacteria and other possibly harmful dissolved or suspended materials.
 If uncontrolled, leachate can contaminate both groundwater and surface water.
 Material Recovery Facility A facility for separating commingled recyclables by manual or mechanical means.
 Some MRFs are (MRF) designed to separate recyclables from mixed MSW.
 MRFs then bale and market the recovered materials.
-Metal Beverage containers(deposit and non-deposit bearing containers) Metal food containers (cans) Household metal (keys, halls, hangers etc) MPP Mixed paper products MSW Municipal solid waste Includes predominantly household and commercial waste.
+Metal Beverage containers(deposit and non-deposit bearing containers) Metal food containers (cans) Household metal (keys, nails, hangers etc) Non-household metal (siding, pipes) MPP Mixed paper products MSW Municipal solid waste Includes predominantly household and commercial waste.
 MSW generally excludes hazardous wastes.
-In the PRRD, MSW is distinct from construction and demolition waste (see C&D waste).
-Municipal Solid Waste all solid waste generated except industrial and agricultural wastes.
-It includes construction and demolition (MSW) debris and other special wastes that may enter the municipal waste stream.
-000 Old corrugated cardboard ODS Ozone Depleting Substances OMRR Organic Matter Recycling Regulation One-Stop Shop Phrase describing where all solid waste diversion activities can be conducted in one location.
-ONP Old newsprint (including flyers) Other Items not covered in the categories above Organics iviaterials that are organic in nature including food waste, yard waste (grass clippings, yard trimmings) and woody materials.
+Municipal Solid Wasta In the PRRD, MSW is distinct from construction and demolition waste (see C&D waste).
+Municipal Solid Waste (MSW) all solid waste generated except industrial and agricultural wastes.
+It includes construction and demolition debris and other special wastes that may enter the municipal waste stream.
+OCC Old corrugated cardboard ODS Ozone Depleting Substances OMRR Organic Matter Recycling Regulation One-Stop Shop Phrase describing where all solid waste diversion activities can be conducted in one location.
+ONP Old newsprint (including flyers) Other Items not covered in the categories above Organics Materials that are organic in nature including food waste, yard waste (grass clippings, yard trimmings) and woody materials.